-This one might seem obvious, but it's important, so we are going to talk about it anyway.
+This one might seem obvious, but it's essential, so we will discuss it anyway.
 Take your dog for a long walk, run, hike, or any activity to get out that excess energy.
-Once tired, your dog will be in a more relaxed state for the rest of the day.
-This is also a great tip if you're trying to calm your dog before you cut their nails!
+Once tired, your dog will be more relaxed for the rest of the day.
+Exercise is also a way to calm your dog before you cut its nails!

 Background noise will help mask the loud noises fireworks create.
 Consider leaving the TV or stereo on to create a relaxing environment for your dog.
 Get some tips for reading your dog's body language here.